NETWAYS/ansible-collection-elasticstack/roles/logstash/README.md

 # Ansible Role: Logstash

 Installs and configures [Logstash](https://www.elastic.co/products/logstash) on Linux systems.
 The role can manage `logstash.yml`, the log4j2 logging, the JVM heap, TLS, and the Elasticsearch writer role/user.
-For pipelines it can create two default pipelines — a Beats input and an Elasticsearch forwarder, both using Redis — and manage your own pipelines, whose configuration can be checked out from external git repositories.
+For pipelines it can create two default pipelines, a Beats input and an Elasticsearch forwarder both using Redis, and manage your own pipelines, whose configuration can be checked out from external git repositories.

 It works with the standard Elastic Stack packages and with Elastic's OSS variant.